-The construction phase brings the project into being.
-During construction, the features that have been agreed to by the USACE, sponsor and other project interests are built and begin to function as needed.
-Since the USACE does not have its own construction workforce or equipment, contractors are needed to actually build a project.
-This phase begins soon after congress appropriates funds specifically for initiation of construction and these funds are allotted to the local USACE district.
-Then the PPA is signed, which may be the most important project document.
-Jointly signed by the sponsor and the Assistant Secretary of the Army for civil works, the agreement sets forth the partner's responsibilities and commitments for what will be built, cost sharing, real estate acquisitions and relocations, and other factors.
+interests are built and begin to function as needed.
+Since the USACE does not have its own construction Preconstruction Engineering and Design workforce or equipment, contractors are needed to The preconstruction engineering and design phase (PED) follows the feasibility study.
+The purpose of actually build a project.
+This phase begins soon after this phase is to complete all of the detailed, technical congress appropriates funds specifically for initiation studies and designs needed to begin construction of construction and these funds are allotted to the of the feasibility phase.
+Soon after PED begins, the local USACE district.
+Then the PPA is signed, which division commander's public notice is issued so that may be the most important project document.
+Jointly technical studies and design may proceed while the signed by the sponsor and the Assistant Secretary of the Army for civil works, the agreement sets forth the Washington-level review of the feasibility report is ongoing.
+This phase ends with the completion of the partner's responsibilities and commitments for what first detailed construction drawings and specifications. will be built, cost sharing, real estate acquisitions and relocations, and other factors.

-Real estate acquisitions begin when the USACE provides written descriptions and/or final right-of-way drawings that show the area and estates required for the project and notify you in writing to begin acquisition.
-The types of real property interests to be acquired will vary from project to project.
-Usually, some type of standardization easement estate is required, and acquisition is by lease, purchase, donation, or condemnation.
+Preconstruction engineering and design is cost shared between the Corps and the sponsor.
+Upon execution Real estate acquisitions begin when the USACE of the PPA, the sponsor shall begin contributing their provides written descriptions and/or final right-ofway drawings that show the area and estates required share of the PED phase. for the project and notify you in writing to begin acquisition.
+The types of real property interests to be The major documents prepared during this phase are acquired will vary from project to project.
+Usually, the design memorandum, which includes the results some type of standardization easement estate is required, and acquisition is by lease, purchase, donation, or condemnation.
 Formal notification to proceed will occur at the same time as, or soon after, the PPA is signed.
 Ordinarily, sponsors acquire any necessary real property interests; however, the sponsor may request the USACE to acquire them on the sponsor's behalf.
 If the USACE elects to perform this service, the sponsor will be solely responsible for all costs of the requested services and must provide sufficient funds in advance of the USACE incurring any financial obligations associated with this work.
 However, the sponsor is ultimately responsible for acquiring the necessary real estate, seeking assistance when needed, and seeing to it that all legal requirements are met.
 In either case, title to real property interests is normally retained by the sponsor.
 The time required for real estate acquisition varies from project to project depending upon the acreage, number of tracts and ownerships, and experience and capability of sponsors.
 Advertisements of the construction contract may proceed when the USACE certifies that the sponsor has obtained adequate real property interests.
 The sponsor only needs to provide the USACE with authorization for entry and proof of sufficient interest in the necessary lands.
 In addition, the sponsor will be responsible for the following: